balzss/yip/README.md

 ![yip in action](http://i.imgur.com/s56ssMx.gif)

 ## Config file usage
-If you want to make some flags default, or automatically sudo install or turn off th colors you can use a config file for that.
+If you want to make some flags default, automatically sudo install or turn off the colors you can use a config file for that.
 You have to create a .yiprc file in your home directory and paste the example config from this repo.
 It is heavily commented and lists all the options you can set.
-You have to include or the options or it won't work!
+You have to include all the options or it won't work!

 ## Requirements